 - Freeze-dried and frozen raw formats

-- Single-source NZ proteins (grass-fed beef, lamb, free-range chicken, wild-caught hoki)
+- Single-source proteins: grass-fed beef, lamb, free-range chicken, wild-caught hoki, king salmon

 - No grains, fillers, preservatives, or artificial anything